 0-100.
 When you have multiple frames containing a pixel,

 0 would mean that in the texture you’ll get an average color of that pixel between all frames where it was found.
-And the larger the number—the more the algorithm prefers frames where the angle of view to the pixel is closer to 90°, still mixing colors from all frames but with different strength.
+And the larger the number—the more the algorithm prefers frames where the angle of view to the pixel is closer to 90°, still mixing colours from all frames but with different strength.

 In this example below we have a model built with FaceBuilder: